chineidu/MLOps_Tutorials/k8s_notes/README.md

 # Note: underscores are NOT supported.
 kubectl create deployment first-deployment --image=chineidu/other_service:v2

-# List all the running pods in your K8s cluster.
-kubectl get pods

 # List all the created deployments in your K8s cluster.
 kubectl get deployments